Spanish colonization attempt of the Strait of Magellan: Background

 1570 map by Abraham Ortelius depicting the Strait of Magellan and a then hypothetical Northwest Passage as the only passages between the Atlantic and Pacific oceans.

 Plaque commemorating Pedro Sarmiento de Gamboa in Alcalá de Henares.

 16th-century explorers and Spanish authorities had differing views on the Strait of Magellan.
 Antonio Pigafetta understood his voyage through the area with Magellan as an unrepeatable feat, yet others in Europe saw it instead as an opportunity and a strategic location to facilitate long-range trade.
 In Pigafetta's account he described the strait as a hospitable area with many good ports, "cedar" wood, and abundant shellfish and fish.
-Conquistador Pedro de Valdivia is known at one point to have considered the strait a threat as he feared rival conquistadores to arrive by it to challenge his claims to Chile.
+Conquistador Pedro de Valdivia is known at one point to have considered the strait a threat as he feared that rival conquistadores would arrive by it to challenge his claims to Chile.
 Later when Valdivia had consolidated his claims he showed interest in it as a way to link his colony directly to Seville.
 Valdivia sent two maritime expeditions from Chile to explore the strait, first Juan Bautista Pastene in the spring of 1544 and Francisco de Ulloa in the summer of 1553–1554.
 In 1552 Valdivia sent Francisco de Villagra on mission to reach the Strait of Magellan by land.
 He was first to cross the Andes from the Spanish cities in Chile, then reach the Atlantic coast and follow it south until finding the strait.
 Villagra and his men reached however only as far as Limay River.
 Valdivia's successor García Hurtado de Mendoza sent yet another maritime expedition to the strait led by Juan Ladrillero in the summer of 1557–1558.

 The Strait of Magellan was never reached by the land-based Spanish colonization of South America as southward expansion halted after the conquest of the Chiloé Archipelago in 1567.
 The Spanish are thought to have lacked incentives for further conquests south: the indigenous populations were sparse and did not engage in the sedentary agricultural life of the Spanish.

 Through the 16th and 17th centuries, Spain considered the Pacific Ocean a Mare clausum – a sea closed to other naval powers.
 In 1578 English navigator Francis Drake entered the Pacific Ocean by crossing the strait, effectively inaugurating an era of privateering and piracy along the coasts of Chile.
 News of Drake's exploits created fear and feelings of uncertainty in Spanish America's Pacific settlements.
 Responding to this emergent threat the Viceroy of Peru, Francisco de Toledo, sent a squadron with two ships under Pedro Sarmiento de Gamboa in order to explore the feasibility of fortifying it and by virtue of that controlling the entrance to the Pacific Ocean from the Atlantic.
 Pedro de Gamboa's expedition explored the strait, trying to ferret out English invaders, while surveying locations for future fortifications.